conrad760/conrad760/README.md

 ## Business Owner / Developer / Working with LTK!

 I have built large-scale data solutions and managed teams across time zones.
-I have developed easily testable systems to support thousands of active users.
+I have developed easily testable systems to support millions of active users.
 I have proudly produced code that directly generated millions in revenue by rethinking system-level designs.
 Whatever it is that you need, I will dive in and work my way up from the fundamentals and develop innovative solutions to achieve outstanding results.

 ### Let's work together